 FAQs

-The CTET exam syllabus 2026 is a set of topics related to the Central Teacher Eligibility Test that includes Child Development and Pedagogy, Mathematics, Science, Social Science, and other topics.
+The CTET exam syllabus 2026 had a set of topics related to the Central Teacher Eligibility Test that includes Child Development and Pedagogy, Mathematics, Science, Social Science, and other topics.

-There are two papers in CTET Exam Syllabus.
-Undoubtedly, all the topics of the exam are important and you should cover all of them for better results.
-Students majorly focus on Child Development, Learning and Pedagogy, Comprehension, and Pedagogy of Language Development topics.
+There are two papers in the CTET Exam Syllabus.
+Undoubtedly, all the topics of the exam are important, and you should cover all of them for better results.
+Students mainly focus on Child Development, Learning and Pedagogy, Comprehension, and Pedagogy of Language Development topics.

 This was all about the CTET Syllabus.
 For more such informative blogs, check out our Teaching Exams Section, or you can learn more about us by visiting our Indian exams page.